jjjake/internetarchive/CONTRIBUTING.rst

 Support Questions
 -----------------

-Plese don't use the Github issue tracker for asking support questions.
+Please don't use the Github issue tracker for asking support questions.
 All support questions should be emailed to `info@archive.org <mailto:info@archive.org?subject=[IA-Wrapper]>`_.

 Bug Reports
 -----------